Problem · Paid media architecture

 When a US click lands, how long does the average session last and what fraction reaches the form?
 If both numbers are bad, the page is the variable.

 "The auction is not punishing the team.
-It is reading the page and pricing the gap."House reading
+It is pricing the destination gap."House rule

 The burn is paid in CAC, lost first-touch impressions, and a damaged campaign history.